 (c) Any real estate or interest in real estate so appraised must be identified with particularity and description.
 The personal representative shall identify the source of title in the decedent and the location of the realty for purposes of real property ad valorem taxation.

-(f) The appraisement form must be executed and signed by the personal representative.
-The original appraisement form and two copies thereof, together with the completed and notarized nonprobate inventory form required by section seven, article eleven, chapter eleven of this code, shall be returned to the clerk of the county commission by whom the personal representative was appointed or to the fiduciary supervisor within ninety days of the date of qualification of the personal representative.
+(f) The appraisement form shall be executed and signed by the personal representative.
+The original appraisement form and two of its copies, together with the completed and notarized nonprobate inventory form required by section seven, article eleven, chapter eleven of this code, shall be returned to the clerk of the county commission by whom the personal representative was appointed or to the fiduciary supervisor within ninety days of the date of qualification of the personal representative.
 The clerk or supervisor shall inspect the appraisement form to determine whether it is in proper form.
 If the appraisement form is returned to a fiduciary supervisor, within ten days after being received and approved, the supervisor shall deliver the documents to the clerk of the county commission.
-Upon receipt of the appraisement form, the clerk of the county commission shall record it with the certificate of approval of the supervisor and mail a certified copy of the appraisement form, together with the unrecorded nonprobate inventory form, to the tax commissioner.
+Upon receipt of the appraisement form, the clerk of the county commission shall record it with the certificate of approval of the supervisor.
 The date of return of an appraisement form must be entered by the clerk of the county commission in his or her record of fiduciaries.
-The nonprobate inventory form shall be considered confidential tax return information subject to the provisions of section five-d, article ten, chapter eleven of this code and may not be disclosed by the clerk of the county commission and his or her officers and employees or former officers and employees, except to the tax commissioner as provided in this section.
-Nothing in this section shall be construed to hinder, abrogate, or prevent disclosure of information as authorized in section thirty-five, article eleven of said chapter.
+The nonprobate inventory form shall be maintained and preserved by the clerk of the county commission or the fiduciary supervisor, but shall not be recorded in the records of the clerk of the county commission.
+The nonprobate inventory form is confidential tax return information subject to the provisions of section five-d, article ten, chapter eleven of this code and may not be disclosed by the clerk of the county commission and his or her officers and employees or former officers and employees.
+Nothing in this section may be construed to hinder, abrogate or prevent disclosure of information as authorized in section thirty-five, article eleven, chapter eleven of this code.

 (g) An executed and signed appraisement form is prima facie evidence: